Expert advice

 For homes, an all-inclusive per-square-metre rate is usually fairer and clearer than a flat per-room price, which over- and under-charges depending on room size.
 When each makes sense, and what matters more than the unit.

-How to Budget for Whole-Home Soft-Furnishing Cleaning
+How to Budget for Whole-Home Carpet and Rug Cleaning

 The Business Case for Recurring Professional Cleaning